UPDATE & INFORMATION ABOUT REGATHERING

 Communion & Corporate Worship

 We will be adjusting our practice of receiving Holy Communion.
-On Sundays when we receive the sacrament, Pastor Scott) will distribute sealed Celebration Cups which contain a wafer and juice in one sealed container to each person where they sit instead of asking you to come forward to receive from common elements.
+On Sundays when we receive the sacrament, we will use sealed Celebration Cups which contain a wafer and juice in one sealed container for each person to use where they sit instead of asking you to come forward to receive from common elements.

 Why All of these Precautions?